RaghavSaboo159/Codecrypt/README.md

 insert into users (username,password) values (test,test);
 ```

-This will open the mySQL shell with that database loaded and this particular entr.y
+This will open the mySQL shell with that database loaded and this particular entry.

 Run Express: